The World's Finest Presents

 And great as these action sequences are, they do occasional fall victim to some iffy CGI.
 The switching between live-action performers and CG characters is rough, and some of the animations (running, some jumps, etc.) feel disjointed and robotic.
 Unfortunately, while earlier action beats in the moment aren't hampered too much by it, the climactic battle in the third act definitely succumbs to murky CG work.
 It doesn't help that the big final battle drags on a little longer than it should and succumbs to CG overload.
 A more personal, intimate tussle could've possibly looked better and been more effective than a big, flashy smackdown (which seems slightly out of place compared to the earlier, more grounded action sequences).

 Despite a couple minor quibbles, Wonder Woman is an absolute rousing success.
 Gadot absolutely shines as the title character, and brings her to life in a way that is an utter joy to behold.
+Even fans of the classic Wonder Woman TV series should get a kick out of it.
 The directing is on point, the casting is superb, the setting is surprisingly effective (and topical) and the story has real heart and emotion to it.
 It's also refreshing to see a superhero who's compassionate about helping others and isn't bogged down by dark angsty problems.
 Wonder Woman wisely stays honest to the comic book origins of the beloved icon and is all the more better for it.
 Wonder Woman fans can rest easy knowing that the Amazonian Princess finally has a big screen adventure that delivers in nearly every conceivable way.
 Highly Recommended!

 Follow The World's Finest on